 Indigo: figured as much

 Mari noticed Mr. Impossible beginning to shift in his seat and quickly peeped which stop they were coming up on.
-Several thoughts swarmed her head: is he just switching lines? does he live off this stop? this is so out o the way for Indigo’s spot. maybe he’s just changing positions? oh shit! no. he’s getting off!
+Several thoughts swarmed her head: is he just switching lines? does he live off this stop? this is so out of the way for Indigo’s spot. maybe he’s just changing positions? oh shit! no. he’s getting off!
 Fingers tensing around her phone she bit her lip before moving to her feet.
-Careful to keep an eye on him she slipped off the train to the platform in the flow of the crowd.
+Careful to keep an eye on him she slipped off the train into the flow of the crowd.

 Mari Mari Xmas: *shared her location*

 Mari Mari Xmas: I got off the train.
 Just in case

 “Enjoy your evening!”
 Indigo watched the final customers disappear out door and immediately flipped the ‘open’ sign to ‘closed’.
 Nodding along to music they fetched the vacuum.
 ‘Mari Mari Xmas’ flashed on their phone earning just a glance until the phone lit up again.
 “Alright, alright.”
 They huffed, swiping in their passkey.